Being in the Main the Mouth of Olde House Rules

 Part of the problem is that Hasbro (and certain online tribalists) state the obvious without a shred of humility or self-awareness.
 Indeed, Hasbro shows all the sincerity of a gun-shy corporation shilling virtue while avoiding trouble.
 All while failing to admit the products they're deriding are (quite literally) paying the bills.
 Of course, some sins are unforgivable (way to sully a legacy, Professor Barker; Nazis can piss right off immediately)...

 But who's left when our moral purges silence literally everyone not born after a certain year, especially since we'll all be judged (and rightly so) by future generations?
-Yes, the 1970s were sexist by modern, thankfully abandoned, standards.
+Yes, the 1970s were sexist by modern, thankfully mainstream, standards.
 And yes, this had to influence the earliest pastime in subtle and not-so-subtle ways.
 But while it's right to acknowledge such things and do better, we didn't exactly earn the advantage of living in our time.

 More importantly, and here's where the homebrewing comes in, such displays, whether the disclaimers of Hasbro or the performative outrage of Musk, accomplish very little beyond covering backsides (Legal insisted) or circling the proverbial wagons.
 No rulebook will ever play for us or be decent for us.
 We bring our intuitions to the gaming table, homebrewing mechanics and morality alike despite whatever rulebook(s) we're using*...